-A litigator by background, Hugh has represented large multinationals and sovereigns in their complex, high stakes disputes.
+As counsel, Hugh has represented large multinationals and sovereigns in their complex, high-stakes disputes.
 He has been described by clients and peers in Lexology Index as “absolutely phenomenal,” “a great strategist,” and “integral to the success of Three Crowns,” and has repeatedly been recognized in Lawdragon’s “Global Litigation 500” and Super Lawyers as a leading litigator.
-He has taught at Harvard Law School since 2019 and co-founded its international arbitration workshop.
+He has taught international arbitration at Harvard Law School since 2019, where he also co-founded the International Arbitration Workshop, and taught at Georgetown Law prior to that.

 Bar and court admissions